 Join the community of writers, bloggers, authors and those who love all things centered on weaving words at our weekly meeting.

 The Writers Circle group sessions will help you stay accountable to writing at a certain time for a specific duration of time, alleviate the feeling of isolation, and give you the opportunity to connect with like-minded individuals.

 Join us in the writers circle.
 It’s where writers meet to write, connect, and interact within this writing community.

-Pour your self a mug of tea and listen to the conversations Cindy Kochis has with her podcast guests.
-You’ll hear from New York Times best selling authors, writers, editors, folks who know marketing, publishers and those who love the craft of writing.
-Every episode is an opportunity to learn actionable insights to inspire you to write, and gives you the opportunity to know the authors in their own voice.
+Pour your self a mug of tea and listen to the conversations Cindy Kochis has with podcast guests.
+You’ll hear from New York Times best-selling authors, writers, editors, folks who know marketing, publishers and those who love the craft of writing.
+Every episode is an opportunity to learn actionable insights to inspire you to write, and gives you the opportunity to meet the authors in their own voice.

 It’s time.
 No more pondering the idea.
 Write ‘that’ book.
 Your words have power.
 YOUR story matters!